samirose/minutil/uuniq/README.md

 For other targets, see `randtest` and `bench` in the Makefile.

 ## TODO
-- Refine benchmark input to contain duplicated lines to be more representative of actual use
 - Add fuzz testing
 - Add input and output file arguments
 - Add Linux x86 CRT-free platform